TechieMaks/eportfolio1/README.md

 ## e-Portfolio
-### Word count is 2,181 words for the Deciphering Big Data Module in my portfolio, excluding already submitted project files and references
+### Word count is 2,491 words for the Machine Learning Module in my portfolio, excluding already submitted project files and references